Kethsar/ytarchive/README.md

 		fragments.
 The total number of threads running will be THREAD_COUNT * 2 + 3.
 Main thread, a thread for each audio and video download, and THREAD_COUNT number of fragment downloaders for both audio and video.

-The nature of Python means this script will never use more than a single CPU core no matter how many threads are started.
+		The nature of Python means this script will never use more than a single core worth of CPU, no matter how many threads are started.
 Setting this above 5 is not recommended.
 Default is 1.

 	-t, --thumbnail
 		Download and embed the stream thumbnail in the finished file.